Everything You Need to Know About Fibre Concrete

 Disadvantages of steel include the weight of the material.
 When using steel fibre concrete it is difficult to get an even distribution of fibres, which may affect the strength.
 Steel fibre concrete can also be a pricier option in many cases and may develop corrosion if it has heavy exposure to weather or chemicals.

-Blends of fiber concrete for a mixture of attributes
+Blends of fibre concrete for a mixture of attributes

 It is possible to blend certain types of fibre to achieve the most suitable type of fibre concrete.
 The light weight of glass may be desirable, but certain projects may also require a high degree of strength.
 In this instance, using a combination of glass and steel fibre may be appropriate.